 Once the traveler personas are identified, interventions can be designed that match the behavior and preferences of each persona.
-When it comes to rolling the interventions out to travelers, GBC recommends applying nudge theory, an approach from behavioral science that focuses on how people make decisions (see FIG.10).
-By presenting information in a particular way - with
+When it comes to rolling the interventions out to travelers, GBC recommends applying nudge theory, an approach from behavioral science that focuses on how people make decisions (see Fig.10).
+By presenting information in a particular way - with clear explanation and a relevant context - it is possible to "nudge" people into making better choices.
+Travelers can be reached and influenced at different stages of the booking and travel process.
+This can be as straightforward as sending the traveler a text message on their arrival at an airport to remind them what green travel options are available to their meeting location.
+Fig.10 What is nudge theory?

-FIG.10

-WHAT IS NUDGE THEORY?